cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

   std::cout << answer.value() << "\n";
 }
 ```

+This has all the benefits we mentioned before:

+- The signature of our function clearly states that it might fail
+- The error if it happens needs to be dealt with explicitly by the caller
+- Everything happens in deterministic time with no unpredictable runtime overhead
+- Works for functions returning `void` too

 There is just one tiny issue that spoils our fun.
 As you've probably noticed, most of the things we covered until now targeted C++17, and `std::expected` is only available from C++23 on.
 But there is a solution to this: we can use [`tl::expected`](https://github.com/TartanLlama/expected) as a drop-in replacement for code bases that don't yet adopt C++23.